obiknows/classroom/README.md

 This will start the Webpack dev server - for serving the client, as well as the server-side API.

-Go to http://localhost:3001 in two separate tabs - see changes propagate in real time (Hot Module Replacement works too).
+Go to http://localhost:3001.
+If you open two separate tabs you can see changes propagate in real time (Hot Module Replacement works too).

 ### Running Production Server